 Karpoor Āraŧī, कर्पूर आरती

-It is a Sanskrit shloka (from Yajurveđ) dedicated to the deity Bhava (Shiva).
+It is a San'skiŧ shloka (from Yajurveđ) dedicated to the deity Bhav (Shiv).
 It is traditionally sung at the end of most pujas or after other (generally bigger) Āraŧī/s.

-It is popularly called Karpūr (Karpoor) Āraŧī as it is a tradition to lit karpūr (Camphor) and take three complete turns (toward right i.e clockwise as seen from above) while reciting this.
+It is popularly called Karpūr (Karpoor) Āraŧī as it is a tradition to ignite karpūr (Camphor) and take three complete turns (toward right i.e clockwise as seen from above) while reciting this.

 Rendered for those learning Hinđī